Get your full text copy in PDF

 Jenni L. Gillespie, Anwuli Anyah, John M. Taylor, Jerry W. Marlin, Tracey A.H.
 Taylor

-(Department of Obstetrics & Gynecology, University of Texas Health Sciences Center at Houston, Houston, TX, USA)
+(Department of Obstetrics & Gynecology, University of Texas Health Sciences Center at Houston, Houston, TX, TX, USA)

 Med Sci Monit Basic Res 2016; 22:91-94

 Obtaining high-quality images of cellular structures via immunofluorescence staining is critical for cellular localization studies.
 Often, these studies cannot be performed in parallel with certain oncology, virology, pharmacokinetic, and drug absorption studies due to model system technicalities requiring the cells to be cultured on porous membranes rather than glass or plastic.